 Land & People

-Since the time of the Spanish conquest, Ecuador has been predominately Roman Catholic, now over 90 percent.
+Since the time of the Spanish conquest, Ecuador has been predominately Roman Catholic, now 74 percent of the population.
 Complete liberty of worship is guaranteed by the 1946 constitution.
-In recent years, a great spiritual awakening has taken place among some of the highland Indians, with thousands being saved.
-The Protestant population has been estimated at only one or two percent.
+In recent years, a great spiritual awakening has taken place among some of the highland indigenous groups, with thousands being saved.
+The Protestant population has been estimated at 10 percent.

 Year Entered by BMM1988

-When Baptist Mid-Missions entered Ecuador, the initial target was the third-largest city, Cuenca, at an elevation of 8,200 feet.
+When Baptist Mid-Missions entered Ecuador, the initial target was the third-largest city, Cuenca, at an elevation of approximately 8,400 feet.
 It is a strategic hub of activities for five provinces.

-Since 1995, God has provided a lovely site for Living Rock Baptist Camp, 13 miles from Cuenca.
-Churches as far away as Guyaquil take advantage of this facility.
+In 1995, God provided a lovely site for Living Rock Baptist Camp, 13 miles from Cuenca.
+Churches from all over the country take advantage of this facility.